01 of 05

 Common Types of Household Electrical Switches

 The wall switch is one of the most basic—yet most important—electrical devices in the home.
-There are several different types of switches, and although they may look the same when they are installed and their faceplates are on, the various switches can function quite differently.
+There are several different types of switches, and although they may look the same when they are installed, and their faceplates are on, the various switches can function quite differently.
 All of the common types of switches come in different styles, such as toggle, rocker, slider, or push-button.
-The style usually has no effect on the switch function and wiring.Continue to 2 of 5 below.
+The style usually does not affect the switch function and wiring.Continue to 2 of 5 below.

 02 of 05